 Kevin Pietersen: We look back at five of his best Test innings

-England batsman Kevin Pietersen's international career has come to an end after nine years and 104 Test matches.
+Kevin Pietersen's international career spanned just over nine years and saw him play 277 times for England, including 104 Test matches.

-We recall five of the mercurial batsman's best Test innings.
+We recall five of KP's best Test innings...

 The only starting point, and the moment when Pietersen won over (most of) his adopted nation.
-Just six runs separated the teams, and the series, on first innings and at 126 for five it seemed England's dream of overdue Ashes success might just unravel again.
+Just six runs separated the teams, and the series, on first innings and at 126-5 it seemed England's dream of an overdue Ashes success might just unravel again.
 Pietersen had other ideas.
-He needed some luck along the way, but was a force of nature that day against a world-class and highly experienced attack.
+He needed some luck along the way, but was a force of nature that day against a world-class and highly-experienced attack.

 The 2,000th Test match was thought sure to be Sachin Tendulkar's last at Lord's, and in many minds was supposed to be all about the Little Master.
 Pietersen's first hundred runs were scratchy, the rest sublime.
 Collaterally, they were the difference between the two sides in a match which set the tone for a 4-0 series success as England dethroned India to go to the top of the world rankings for the first time.